-This section only includes notes on selected charts and bullet points.
+This section only includes notes on selected charts and bullet points where we felt further clarification was necessary.
 This section will be further developed in 2024 once all the full chapters have been published.
 As stated in the introduction all charts include a link in the footnote to the sources used, and there are further links in the text where needed.